paulo-herrera/PyTable/README.md

     - Numpy [OPTIONAL]

-# DEVELOPMENT

-## DESIGN GUIDELINES:

-The design of the package considered the following objectives:

-1. Self-contained.
-The package does not require any external library.

-2. Easy of use.
-It tries to make working with tabular data easy and flexible.
-It provides default methods for simple operations, but it also implements methods that accept functions as parameters (i.e. a functional interface), e.g. map, apply, etc. hence it is also possible to implement additional operations with minimum effort.

-3. Performance was considered as part of the design, but it was not an objective.
-   However, it is possible to work with tables that contain few hundred or even millions of elements and hundred of columns with ease.

 ## CONTRIBUTE:

 I am open to incorporate bug fixes and additional improvements contributed by other developers.
-As a non-native English speaker, I would also appreciate proof reading of the this page and interesting examples to demonstrate the use of the PyTable.
+As a non-native English speaker, I would also appreciate proof reading of the this page and interesting examples to demonstrate the use of *PyTable*.

 # SUPPORT:

 I will continue releasing this package as open source, so it is free to be used in any kind of project.
 I will also continue providing support for simple questions and making incremental improvements as time allows.
-However, I also  provide contract based support for commercial or research projects interested in this package and/or I am open to discuss possible commercial licensing.

-^ PyTable is a small library to work with relatively small data sets and should not be confused with PyTables, which was developed to work with large data sets in distributed environments.
-  ** BOTH PROJECTS ARE NOT AFFILIATED. **
+  *PyTable* is a small library to work with relatively small data sets and should not be confused with **PyTables**, which was developed to work with large data sets in distributed environments. ** BOTH PROJECTS ARE NOT AFFILIATED. **